-Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of June 30, 2021 \$ Pro forma increase in net tangible book value (deficit) per share as of June 30, 2021 attributable to the conversion of outstanding convertible notes and the conversion of Class A common shares and Class B common shares into a single class of common shares \$ Pro forma net tangible book value (deficit) per share as of June 30, 2021 \$ Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering Pro forma as adjusted net tangible book value per share after this offering \$ Dilution per share to new investors in this offering \$ 60

-The following table summarizes, as of June 30, 2021, on a pro forma as adjusted basis as described above, the differences between the number of shares purchased from us, the total cash consideration and the average price per share paid to us by existing shareholders and by new investors purchasing shares in this offering, at the assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-As the table shows, new investors purchasing common shares in this offering will pay an average price per share substantially higher than our existing investors paid.
+Assumed initial public offering price per unit \$ Historical net tangible book value (deficit) per share as of September 30, 2021 \$ Pro forma increase in net tangible book value (deficit) per share as of September 30, 2021 attributable to the conversion of outstanding convertible notes and the conversion of Class A common shares and Class B common shares into a single class of common shares \$ Pro forma net tangible book value (deficit) per share as of September 30, 2021 \$ Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering Pro forma as adjusted net tangible book value per share after this offering \$ Dilution per share to new investors in this offering \$ share paid to us by existing shareholders and by new investors purchasing shares in this offering, at the assumed initial public offering price of \$ per unit, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+As the table shows, new investors purchasing units in this offering will pay an average price per share substantially higher than our existing investors paid.